-- 24 to 72 hours After the Last Dose: The withdrawal symptoms at this point tend to be at its worse.
-The addict is at risk for experiencing seizures.
-They may also experience mood swings, insomnia, nausea and heart palpitations.
+- 24 to 72 hours After the Last Dose: The withdrawal symptoms at this point tend to be at their worse.
+The addict is at risk of experiencing seizures.
+They may also experience mood swings, insomnia, nausea, and heart palpitations.
 Xanax detox is necessary during this time to ease withdrawal symptoms.

 - Week 1: Some of the more severe Xanax withdrawals will have passed.
 However, this is when depression starts to kick in.
 Addicts will also experience intense cravings.
 Their anxiety may also return.

 - Week 2: Emotional symptoms start to heighten at this point in time.
 Depression and irritability are most prevalent.
 Patients who make it to week 2 won’t have to worry about seizures as much.

 - Week 3 to 4: Physical withdrawal symptoms tend to fade at this time.
 Mental and emotional symptoms may still linger, which is expected with benzodiazepine withdrawals.